jwillinghalpern/fm_rainbow_log/README.md

     - To see the folders in your PATH, run this in your terminal: `echo $PATH | sed -E 's/:/\n/g'`
 2. Restart your terminal and type `fmrl --help`.

-### Pre-compiled binaries
+### Via pre-compiled binaries

 Binaries are available in the [Releases](https://github.com/jwillinghalpern/fm_rainbow_log/releases) section of this repo.
 Download the latest `fmrl_x_x_x.zip` file, and choose the right binary for your computer.

 NOTE: On MacOS, the first time you run the program you'll encounter a security warning.
 [See here](./readme-files/macos-security.md)

-### Via 🦀 rust/cargo way (alternative to pre-compiled binaries)
+### Via 🦀 rust/cargo

 ```bash
 cargo install --git https://github.com/jwillinghalpern/fm_rainbow_log.git
 ```

-To update your local installation from this repo, re-run the above command any time.
+To update fmrl, re-run the above command any time.

-If you don't have cargo, [follow this one step](https://doc.rust-lang.org/cargo/getting-started/installation.html)
+If you don't have cargo, [follow this one easy step](https://doc.rust-lang.org/cargo/getting-started/installation.html)

 ### Development/contribution